Land supply and growth challenges in South East Queensland

-This is placing pressure on land supply, funding for new infrastructure and the capacity of the development industry to meet current demand.
+These factors are fuelling unprecedented demand, placing pressure on land supply, funding for new infrastructure and the capacity of the development industry to meet current demand across SEQ.

-In response to these growth challenges, the Queensland government has established the Growth Areas Team and taken action in two priority growth areas including Caboolture West and Southern Redland Bay.
+In response to these growth challenges, the Queensland government has established the Growth Areas Team.

 Keep up to date

 Register your interest on being kept up-to-date with progress.